Find Better AT Solutions & Build Better AT Products

-You can participate either for free or as a premium exhibitor either at the Namibia event.
+You can virtually participate either for free or as a premium exhibitor at the event.
 All you are required to do is to ensure that your AT(s) fall in any of the six Thematic Areas.
 ATs designed for the Southern Africa environment will be given higher priority.
 Locally designed or manufactured ATs will be given the highest priority.

 SAFOD is calling for individuals, preferably recent graduates, to help with managing the SAATE on a daily basis throughout the whole period of the event.
-Most importantly, we are looking for young volunteers who are already resident in Windhoek for the May 2020 event in Namibia to perform different tasks.